 Do you or a loved one have a problem with alcohol addiction?
 Have others expressed concern that you may be an alcoholic?
-Perhaps you have struggled alone with your disease for years, too afraid or doubtful to give 12 step addiction treatment programs or AA meetings a try.
+Perhaps you have struggled alone with your disease for years, too afraid or doubtful to give 12-step addiction treatment programs or AA meetings a try.
 You aren’t the first to suffer in silence with this disease, but hopefully, you can help break the cycle.

 Help for Alcoholism

 Many people who suffer from alcoholism would like help for their problem but are hesitant.
 In some cases, they may even be unable to commit to inpatient residency in an established living arrangement.
 This is commonly followed by the false belief that inpatient addiction treatment is the only effective method for conquering the disease.
-Many people don’t know that a quality outpatient alcohol rehab program that utilizes the 12-step philosophy can be an equally sufficient technique for overcoming active addiction.
+In fact, many people don’t know that a quality outpatient alcohol rehab program that utilizes the 12-step philosophy can be an equally sufficient technique for overcoming active addiction.

 How AA Meetings Work in An Outpatient Recovery Program

 The 12-step philosophy is the oldest program for modern-day recovery.
 It is a proven and effective method of helping individuals overcome their problems.
-One of its key focuses is to take a loving and supportive approach to treatment.
+One of its main focuses is to take a loving and supportive approach to treatment.
 The philosophy teaches that each person has physical, mental, and spiritual aspects and that the problem, alcoholism, in this case, appears in all three areas.
 Some of the basic tenets are:

 - Admitting there is a problem and you are powerless to control it